1997 NASCAR Winston Cup Series: The Winston

 The Winston is the All-Star Race for the NASCAR Winston Cup Series held at the Charlotte Motor Speedway on May 17 after the Winston Open Race.
 Drivers have to qualify; Win a race since last year The Winston race, Win the Winston Open qualifier race, or Win one of The Winston All-Star Races from the past 5 years.
 This race was run in 3 segments with 2 30 lap segments and a 10 lap shootout segment for a total of 70 laps.
 Bill Elliott won the pole.
 Dale Jarrett won the first segment and Bobby Labonte won the second segment.
-The final segment results are posted in the top ten below.
 The race was broadcast on TNN.